-The aggregate amount of additional milestone payments that the Company could be required to pay under all of its in-license agreements in place at December 31, 2013, is approximately \$12.0 million, of which approximately \$7.7 million is related to the Company's independent programs and corporate and government collaborations which are currently in clinical trials.
+The aggregate amount of additional milestone payments that the Company could be required to pay under its active in-license agreements in place at December 31, 2014, is approximately \$7.5 million.
 These amounts assume that all remaining milestones associated with the milestone payments are met.
 In the event that product license approval for any of the related products is obtained, the Company may be required to make royalty payments in addition to these milestone payments.
 Although the Company believes that some of the milestones contained in its in-license agreements may be achieved, it is highly unlikely that a significant number of them will be achieved.
 Because the milestones are contingent the Company is not in a position to reasonably estimate how much, if any, of the potential milestone payments will ultimately be paid.
 Additionally, under the in-license agreements, many of the milestone events are related to progress in clinical trials which the Company estimates will take several years to achieve.